mohammed-kadri/im_lonely_bot/README.md

 # Voice Channel Alone Notifier Bot

 This Discord bot enhances voice channel management by notifying a designated channel when a user is alone in a voice channel for a configurable time period.
-It helps server admins and community members keep track of users who might need assistance or company.
+It helps server admins and community members keep track of users who might need company.

 ## Features